- 1/2 horsepower bench mortiser; 115 volts; 1,752 rpm Motor

 Some frequently asked questions about this machine and answers you might find helpful:

-Q) How good does this work on hardwood?
+Q) How well does this work on hardwood?

 Q) What chisels are supplied and what chisel size it supports?